Cheryl Doss - Senior Departmental Lecturer in Development Economics, Oxford University

 To mark International Day of Rural Women on 15 October, ODI convenes an expert panel to explore this question further.
 The event includes discussion of new findings from recent research from ODI and the DFID-ESRC Growth Research Programme.

 Cheryl Doss is Senior Departmental Lecturer in Development Economics and Associate Professor in Oxford University's Department of International Development.
 A development economist, her research focuses on issues related to assets, agriculture and gender with a regional focus on sub-Saharan Africa.

 Steve Wiggins is Principal Research Fellow in the Agricultural Development Programme at ODI.
 He has been studying and working on agricultural and rural development in Africa and Latin America since 1972.

 Agnes Andersson Djurfeldt is a Professor in Human Geography at Lund University, Sweden, and team leader of the Afrint group, an interdisciplinary group of researchers studying changes in rural livelihoods in sub-Saharan Africa from 2002 onwards.

 Anita Ghimire is research director at the Nepal Institute for Social and Environmental Research and course co-ordinator for gender and social inclusion at the College of Development Studies, Kathmandu.
 Anita has a PhD in Human and Natural Resource Studies from University of Zurich and Kathmandu University.

 Sally Baden is an agricultural economist specialising in gender and development and women’s rights.
-She is currently Lead Consultant on Women’s Economic Empowerment for Social Development Direct, and Interim Chair of the Board for Womankind Worldwide in the UK.
+She is currently Lead Consultant on Women’s Economic Empowerment for Social Development Direct.